elotroalex/chiens/_texts/translation.md

 - broken wings and branches
 - the victims take turns at the falls
 - hey there on the fore top
-- start the fire, a lengthy fire, on the shade and the ditch
+- start the fire, ongoing fire, on the shade and the ditch
 - A thousand excuses, we have the best to offer you
 - a blazing fire saluting with its flares the darkness armed
 - with blue shadows
 - what is that? what is that?
 - through my hand I see stars
 - obsolete freedoms
-- a repulsed face caught in the frost and the overhang and the yaws' net.
+- a repulsed face caught in the frost and the overhang and the dotted yaws.

 - {:.sp} The Man Reciter.